Learning Geometry and Topology via Multi-Chart Flows: MODELING USING MULTI-CHART FLOWS

-With the mixture model formulation, our goal is to minimize the distance between the model distribution and the ground truth distribution.
+\paragraph{Training.} With the mixture model formulation, our goal is to minimize the distance between the model distribution and the ground truth distribution.
 We can write the resulting KL divergence as

-However, as noted by previous works \citep{Brehmer2020mflows,Caterini2021rectangular}, performing purely MLE training is not sufficient for fitting the degenerate flow to a distribution supported on the manifold.
+However, as noted by previous works \citep{Brehmer2020mflows,Caterini2021rectangular}, purely performing Maximum Likelihood Estimation (MLE) training is not sufficient for fitting the degenerate flow to a distribution supported on the manifold.
 Due to degeneracy, the log-density as calculated by the normalizing flow is in fact the log-density projected onto the learned manifold.
 Therefore, inspired by \citet{Caterini2021rectangular}, we calculate the required quantities by adding a regularization term to the log-density of the flow.
 The resulting log-density for a single data point is given by

-depending on the problem one may add additional regularization terms here.
+Depending on the problem one may add additional regularization terms here.
 Upon optimality, one can expect the different flows to learn essentially the same reconstructions in overlapping regions, while modeling the target density through a mixture model.
-There can be potentially an infinite number of models that fit the distribution perfectly, resulting in recovering the same manifold structure.
+There can be potentially an infinite number of models that fit the manifold and the distribution perfectly.

-For training a mixture model, there are generally two alternative approaches, i.e. directly performing Maximum Likelihood Estimation (MLE) and using Expectation Maximization (EM).
+For training a mixture model, there are generally two commonly employed approaches, i.e. directly performing Maximum Likelihood Estimation (MLE) and using Expectation Maximization (EM).
 These approaches can be employed in our case as well.
 In this work, we always employ a uniform prior over $q(c)$, so as to encourage the individual flows to cover approximately equal amount of space and prevent them from not being responsible for any points, leading to a waste of model capacity.

-\paragraph{Maximum likelihood estimation (MLE).} Using $\log \tilde{q}_{\btheta}(\bx_{i}|c)$ as in \ref{eq:mixture_log_component}, one can define
+\paragraph{Maximum Likelihood Estimation (MLE).} Using $\log \tilde{q}_{\btheta}(\bx_{i}|c)$ as in \ref{eq:mixture_log_component}, one can define

 which can be implemented using the \textit{logsumexp} operation, enabling direct MLE training of the flows.